 The mayor is committed to serving the residents of Corner Brook.
-He receives many request to represent and attend functions on your behalf.
+Many request to represent and attend functions are received.
 Being the Mayor of a thriving city, the Mayor’s schedule is booked months in advance.
 For this reason, we encourage you to submit your request a minimum of 4 weeks before the event date.

 For further information on how to connect with the Mayor, please contact the Mayor’s office.
 Correspondence to the Mayor should be addressed to: